CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb37.png)

-8. The virtual Desktop will launch as shown below.
+14. The virtual Desktop will launch as shown below.

    ![ws name.](media/lb23.png)

-9. Return to the Azure portal on your browser and search for the host pool and click on it.
+15. Return to the Azure portal on your browser and search for the host pool and click on it.

    ![ws name.](media/lb38.png)

-10. Now click on **WVD-HP-01** host pool to access it.
+16. Now click on **WVD-HP-01** host pool to access it.

    ![ws name.](media/lb39.png)

-11. Under Manage blade, click on **Session hosts**.
+17. Under Manage blade, click on **Session hosts**.

    ![ws name.](media/lb24.png)

-12. Now as you can see two session hosts have one Active sessions each.
+18. Now as you can see two session hosts have one Active sessions each.

    ![ws name.](media/lb2.png)

 > **Note:** This shows how users are divided into 2 different session host under *Breadth first load balancing methods*.

-13. Click on the first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return to the session host page.
+19. Click on the first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return to the session host page.

    ![ws name.](media/lb20.png)

 >**Note:** We need to log off users from session hosts so that when the users login back to the session host, they are divided based on the depth first load balancing method.

+**B**. **Depth first**

-**B**.
-Now we will change the load balancing method of *WVD-HP-01* host pool to *Depth first* and see how users are divided between session hosts.
+Here we will change the load balancing method of *WVD-HP-01* host pool to *Depth first* and see how users are divided between session hosts.

-> **Note:** If previous session is closed, visit to  `aka.ms/wvdarmweb`, then click on *WVD-HP-01-DAG* and login with *WVDUser-01* credentials.
+> **Note:** If previous session is closed, visit to  `aka.ms/wvdarmweb`, then click on *Default Desktop* and login with *WVDUser-01* credentials.

 1. In *WVD-HP-01* host pool, click on **Properties** under *Settings* blade.